A few months ago, a Belgian telecom company created this awesome post on Facebook.

 Making the custom image

 If you just want to try it out, you can save your own “overlay picture” in the folder, change the background/foreground image path to yours and it should work.
-The image is resized to 480×480 pixels, but you can change that — the bigger the picture, the slower it is.
+The image is resized to 480×480 pixels, but you can change that.
+But be aware, the bigger the picture, the slower it is.

 In the background version, it uses the image fcdk_overlay.png as the background image and pastes the profile picture on top of this, located 100px from the top and 100px from the left.
 When you open fcdk_overlay.png you will see it has a white border of exactly 100px wide.